 We have decided to create this beginners guide to using hiking poles to help you as a newbie, learn exactly how you should go about using them and a few benefits that you can get when you do make the investment in a set of trekking poles.

-In this guide, you will learn about the differences between hiking poles and why you should consider having a set on every hiking or backpacking expedition.
+In this guide, you will learn about the differences between trekking poles and why you should consider having a set on every hiking or backpacking expedition.

 Hiking poles are designed to make climbing and descending hills easier and if you are a beginner, you might not know exactly how you should go about climbing over those tough hills.
 As you get more experience with hiking and trekking, you will learn a few subtle tricks to help you make faster progression on your trip.
 Here are a few benefits that you will have when using hiking poles: